paselmer/Loan_Payment_Optimizer/loan_function_test_1_in4/README.md

 3. If the total cost using "gradient descent" was less than that of "descending interest" then this was considered a "win."
 Otherwise it was considered a "loss."
-4. The scenarios were partitioned into 4 separate codes that could be run simultaneously.
-5. A crude form a parallel processing.
+4. The scenarios were partitioned into 4 separate codes that could be run simultaneously - a crude form a parallel processing.
-6. This was done out of laziness for not taking the time to actually learn how to parallel process in Python.

 # Summary of test results
+DEFINITION:
+_margin = (total cost of debt using gradient descent method) - (total cost of debt using descending interest method)_

+With the above definition in mind, look the plotted summary of results below.